TerrorByteTW/Honeypot/README.md

 This is a hobby project and may be dropped at will.
 However, I'm hoping this plugin gets some use out of it and will continue to be developed for some time by me.

 ## Credits
 TerrorByte aka redstonefreak589 is the sole developer of this plugin.
-He maintains the entire codebase, however any pull requests are welcomed.
+He maintains the entire codebase, however any forks, pull-requests, etc. are welcomed!